 A new place in town, or at least for me, is the latest addition to my list of coffee shops in Hong Kong.

-Perfectly set in Central, on Hollywood Road, on the first floor of a small building this place will charm you not only with its interior but also with the window view.
+Located in Central, on Hollywood Road, on the first floor of a small building, this place will charm you with its interior and the window view.

-There’s no wonder the place was packed on a Friday afternoon when we visited.
-The places by the window are the most popular because they offer the perfect setting for a picture: natural light, popular graffiti in the background, and delicious food and coffee in the center stage.
+No wonder the place was packed on a Friday afternoon when we visited.
+The places by the window are the most popular because they offer the perfect setting for a picture: natural light, graffiti in the background, and delicious food and coffee in the center stage.

-Their menu offers a lot of wines and cocktails as well if you are looking for an afternoon or evening cup.
+Their menu also offers many wines and cocktails if you are looking for an afternoon or evening cup.

 Elephant Grounds

-A popular spot for brunch in Hong Kong, this is a place I go to frequently because of its location close to home.
+A popular spot for brunch in Hong Kong, I frequent this place because it is close to home.

-No matter which shop you’ll choose to visit, you won’t be disappointed – the coffee is good, they are dog friendly (at least at the one in Causeway Bay where they have an outside terrace), and they have delicious options for brunch, lunch, or dinner.
+No matter which shop you visit, you won’t be disappointed—the coffee is good, the shops are dog-friendly (at least at the one in Causeway Bay, where they have an outside terrace), and delicious options for brunch, lunch, or dinner.

-Their design is simple yet with plenty of picture-perfect corners – from the pretty tables that offer a great background for your cup to the natural walls or plants in all their shops.
+Their design is simple yet with plenty of picture-perfect corners – from the pretty tables that offer an excellent background for your cup to the natural walls or plants in all their shops.

 Check their list of locations here and choose your favorite one!